JabRef/user-documentation/en/general/installation.md

 # Installation

-This page describes how to install Java, which is required for JabRef.
+This page describes how to install Java, which is required separetely for JabRef 4.x and below.
+From JabRef 5.0 onwards, the runtime environment is bundled with the installer.

 JabRef itself can be either installed using the installer or just running the jar file.
 You get these files from [https://www.jabref.org/\#downloads](https://www.jabref.org/#downloads).

 On Windows, the installer automatically downloads the OracleJDK \(i.e. Java\).
 You can also install it manually as described here.

 The installation steps are written having the [JavaFX development branch](https://builds.jabref.org/javafx/) in mind.
 Thus, it especially describes installing [JavaFX](https://en.wikipedia.org/wiki/JavaFX).